 Connect to the device using nRF Connect for Mobile.
-Observe that LED 2 is on.
+Observe that LED 2 is lit.

-Optionally, pair/bond with the device with MITM protection.
-To confirm pairing/bonding, press Button 1 on the device and accept the passkey value on the smartphone.
+Optionally, pair or bond with the device with MITM protection.
+This requires using the passkey value displayed in debug messages.
+See Debugging for details on how to access debug messages.
+To confirm pairing or bonding, press Button 1 on the device and accept the passkey value on the smartphone.

-In the app, observe that the services are shown in the connected device.
+In the application, observe that the services are shown in the connected device.

-Select the UART RX characteristic value in nRF Connect.
-You can write hexadecimal ASCII values to the UART RX and get the text displayed on the COM listener.
+Select the UART RX characteristic value in nRF Connect for Mobile.
+You can write to the UART RX and get the text displayed on the COM listener.

 To send data from the device to your phone or tablet, enter any text, for example, “Hello”, and press Enter to see it on the COM listener.
-Observe that a notification with the corresponding ASCII values is sent to the peer on handle 0x12.
-For the string “Hello”, the notification is ‘48 65 6C 6C 6F’.
+Observe that a notification is sent to the peer.

-Disconnect the device in nRF Connect.
+Disconnect the device in nRF Connect for Mobile.
 Observe that LED 2 turns off.

 This sample uses the following nRF Connect SDK libraries: